Birational geometry of algebraic varieties, fibred into Fano double spaces: Maximal and supermaximal singularities

 \item for every singularity $E$ of the birational map $\chi\circ\sigma\colon V^+\dashrightarrow V'$, which is realized on $V'$ by a divisor, covering the base $S'$, its centre on $V^+$ covers a divisor on $S^+$, that is,

 \end{itemize} The modification $\sigma_S$ is constructed as a sequence of blow ups with non-singular centres.
-By the assumption about the singularities of the fibres of the original fibre space $V/S$, the variety $V^+$ has at most quadratic (in particular, hypersurface) singularities of rank at least 4, and moreover, $\mathop{\rm codim}(\mathop{\rm Sing}V^+\subset V^+)\geqslant 4$, so that the variety $V^+$ is factorial and terminal.
+Since the fibre of the fibre space $V^+/S^+$ over a point $p\in S^+$ is naturally isomorphic to the fibre of the original fibre space $V/S$ over the point $\sigma_S(p)\in S$, and the base $S^+$ is non-singular, by the assumption about the singularities of the fibres of the original fibre space $V/S$, the variety $V^+$ has at most quadratic (in particular, hypersurface) singularities of rank at least 4, and moreover, $\mathop{\rm codim}(\mathop{\rm Sing}V^+\subset V^+)\geqslant 4$, so that the variety $V^+$ is factorial and terminal.
 Obviously,

 so that $V^+/S^+$ is again a Fano-Mori fibre space.
 Let $\overline{{\cal T}}$ be the set of all $\sigma_S$-exceptional prime divisors on $S^+$ and ${\cal T}$ the set of all $\sigma$-exceptional prime divisors on $V^+$.
 The map